Title IX FAQs

 - Office of Student Life: The Office of Student Life provides resources and information to students to help navigate the investigation and adjudication process.
 Contact the Office of Student Life at (360) 650-3706 or email@example.com with specific questions.

 For Employee Respondents

 - Employee Assistance Program: (877) 313-4455 (appointment scheduling); (866) 704-6364 (after-hours help line).
 The EAP provides confidential help to public employees regarding personal and work-related problems.
 Consultations are available at no cost to covered employees and adult members of their households.

 Any person may report sexual harassment, including sexual assault, whether or not the reporting party is the person alleged to be the victim of conduct that could constitute a violation of Western policy.
-The report can be made at any time, including during non-business hours, to WWU’s Title IX Coordinator, who also serves as the Executive Director of the Office of Civil Rights and Title IX Compliance.
+The report can be made at any time, including during non-business hours, to WWU’s Title IX Coordinator, who also serves as the Director of the Office of Civil Rights and Title IX Compliance.

 Filing a formal complaint is a separate process from reporting.
 Reporting misconduct to the Title IX Coordinator is always sufficient to put the University on notice.
 When a report is made, the Title IX Coordinator will reach out to the complainant to discuss options, confidentiality and available resources and support.